 The Lots marked S to be considered special Lots.

-The plan is signed 'Approved' by Irwin who was then acting as Governor while Stirling was in England.
+The plan is signed (but not dated) 'Approved F.C.
+Irwin Lt Governor'.
+He was acting 1832-33 while Stirling was in England.

 A street called King Street is shown to the eastern end of the town.
 It was never built and that land became part of the Barracks Square.
 Henderson Street is not shown, as I believe it was not laid out until the arrival of E.Y.W.
 Henderson in 1850.